-Different promotions and special offers are first of all viewed as a way to increase sales.
+Different promotions and special offers are, first of all, viewed as a way to increase sales.
 However, this marketing tool, in fact, is much more useful for a business in a variety of directions.
-For example, a proper work with promotions allows to substitute a portion of customers that is lost in course of time and makes existing customers buy again.
+For example, proper work with promotions allows substituting a portion of customers lost over time and makes existing customers buy again.

-However, you have to remember that it isn’t enough to create and organize a promotion, you must convey the information about it to the maximum of your target audience.
-You can spread the information through such channels as posts and banners on the website, social media, banners in the Display Network, and also utilize email marketing.
+However, you have to remember that it isn’t enough to create and organize a promotion.
+You must convey the information about it to the maximum of your target audience.
+You can spread the information through posts and banners on the website, social media, banners in the Display Network, and email marketing.

 - Random prize.
-This option aims to involve existing customers rather than attract new ones.
-The rules are simple: Buyers who placed orders during a certain period of time can win a prize in the form of a product or a monetary reward and the winner is picked with the help of a random number generator.
-View the example of a tool with a similar functionality random.org.
+This promotion aims to involve existing customers rather than attract new ones.
+The rules are simple: Buyers who place orders during a certain period of time can win a prize in the form of a product or a monetary reward, and the winner is picked with the help of a random number generator.

 - Package offer.
 A trusted way to nudge customers towards spending more than they initially planned is to combine several products in a package offer and sell it cheaper than if the items were purchased separately.
-For example, the combination of camera + bag + SD card.
+The combination of camera + bag + SD card.

 - Create the feeling of deficiency.
 Indicate that the special offer is valid only for a limited time, for example, during this week or the next three days.
 Make people feel that they lose their money if they don’t do something right now.
 Such limits stimulate additional demand.

 - Opportunity to be the first.
 We are talking about such a buying scheme as a preorder.
-Yet this type of promotion will pay off only in case the product is really popular, for example, a new model of iPhone.
+Yet this type of promotion will pay off only if the product is really popular, for example, a new model of iPhone.

 - Weekend offer.
 Usually, on weekends online buyers are less active so you can encourage your subscribers to purchase by sending them offers with the selection of products that are discounted if ordered on Saturday or Sunday.

 - The more, the cheaper.
-This kind of offers looks appealing to customers as they give the buyers the feeling of gained benefit despite the fact that the average check becomes higher.
-You shouldn’t give big discounts, just make sure that they are attractive enough to encourage potential customers to take some action.
+This kind of idea looks appealing to customers as they give the buyers the feeling of gained benefit even though the average check increases.
+You shouldn’t give big discounts, just make sure that they are attractive enough to encourage potential customers to take action.

 - Find cheaper.
 This is one of the most widespread ways of brand promotion that is particularly actual for new niches and product categories with low competition.
 The key rule is to cover the price difference if the buyer finds a similar product in another online store at a lower cost.
-It is worth emphasizing again that this scheme is not applicable to highly competitive niches, characterized by a low product margin.
+It is worth emphasizing again that this scheme does not apply to highly competitive niches characterized by a low product margin.

 - Give old, take new.
-This method is called trade-in, and the opportunity to exchange an old iPhone for a new model in Apple stores is the brightest example of its usage in retail.
-You can offer your regular customers to get a new item instead of an old one asking them to cover a slight difference in the price.
+This idea is called trade-in, and the opportunity to exchange an old iPhone for a new model in Apple stores is the brightest example of its usage in retail.
+You can offer your regular customers a new item instead of an old one asking them to cover a slight difference in the price.

 - Gift voucher.
-This type of promotion can be best used within high demand niches such as clothing, accessories, jewellery, digital technology, books, etc. It often happens that we want to make a present to someone special but we still don’t know what to choose whereas giving money seems like a bad idea.
-For such occasions, a gift voucher with a certain nominal value will be very much to the point.
+This type of promotion can be best used within high-demand niches such as clothing, accessories, jewelry, digital technology, books, etc. We often want to make a present for someone special, but we still don’t know what to choose whereas giving money seems like a bad idea.
+A gift voucher with a certain nominal value will be very much to the point for such occasions.

 - Bonus services.
-Of course, a wide range of products doesn’t belong to the category “buy and enjoy”.
-Some of them require installation, adjustment, and another sort of actions made by the future user.
-Online stores can take the situation into their own hands offering free assistance in solving the issue.
+Of course, a wide range of products doesn’t belong to the category “buy and enjoy.”
+Some of them require installation, adjustment, and other sort of actions made by the future user.
+Online stores can take the situation into their own hands, offering free assistance in solving the issue.
 This can help businesses to gain loyal customers.

 - Guess the result.
-As a certain important event is approaching and people are intrigued to know how it will end you can offer your visitors to guess that.
-It doesn’t necessarily have to be connected only with your niche, as there are some events that are equally adored by everybody.
+As a certain important event is approaching and people are intrigued to know how it will end, you can offer your visitors to guess that.
+It doesn’t necessarily have to be connected only with your niche, as there are some events that everybody equally adores.
 For example, a football championship or other sports competitions.
 A person who will guess the final score will receive a prize!

 - Gift for a subscription.
 It’s a great way to grow the email subscriber base in a short period of time.
 Just announce that everyone who subscribes to your email newsletters will receive a gift coupon that guarantees a certain discount for any product from the catalog.